 Endodontic studies generate high resolution scans to capture the relevant features, increasing the potential for missed findings.
 BeamReaders Oral and Maxillofacial Radiologists review the entire scan volume for pathology ensuring you are covered.
 BeamReaders radiology reports can free you from the logistical burden of CBCT reporting, reduce your liability risk, and help you identify or confirm information on your patients scan to ensure you develop a precise treatment plan.

-Please remember that when you provide clinical information (e.g. vitality testing, periodontal probing, dental history, etc.), BeamReaders radiologists can provide even better support!
+Please remember that when you provide clinical information with your case submission (e.g. vitality testing, periodontal probing, dental history, etc.), BeamReaders radiologists can provide even better support!

 Take a look at some of our example reports below:

-BeamReaders Radiology Reports describe any abnormalities in endodontic areas including:
+BeamReaders Radiology Reports describe endodontic findings in detail, including: